tgnemecek/core-website/src/collections/pages/learning.md

   text: >-
     **We help businesses change from the Core** by using T*he Balancing Act's* holistic, systemic interventions and implementing our agile, pragmatic tools.
-In this way we help you change your teams, leaders, and whole system from the inside out.
+In this way, CCC helps organizations align and improve their teams, leaders, and systems from the inside out.

     > **What we Do**